 - Take good sleep nutrients.
 Magnesium helps regulate more than 300 biochemical processes in the body, and studies have shown that getting enough of it can improve sleep problems.

 - You can get magnesium from food sources, like dark leafy greens, nuts, and seeds, but supplementation can help.
 Calcium, potassium, and selenium are important too.

 - Eat more probiotics and prebiotics as these are rich in healthy, live bacteria which is crucial to good gut health.
 Miso, yoghurt, and kimchi are your gut’s friends.

 Invest in good blackout curtains and turn off all devices an hour before bedtime.
 Learn to unwind, so that your body produces melatonin needed to fall off to sleep.
-You can also try some simple before bedtime yoga like the video I have mentioned below:
+You can also checkout this super informative video which will surely help you:

 Hey, nice information there about intestinal melatonin as our main focus remains the pineal melatonin.
 Good work!